(previously known as Lithocolletis messaniella)

 This Caterpillar is off-white, with a yellow tapering abdomen having a dark dorsal line.
 The head and prothorax are dark brown.

-The caterpillars mine the leaves of the host plant, feeding on plants belonging the the family FAGACEAE including :
+The caterpillars mine the leaves of the host plant, feeding on plants belonging to the family FAGACEAE including :

-The adult moth has forewings with a complex pattern of gold and silver, and has narrow grey hindwings with substantial fringes.
-The head and thorax are gold, and the abdomen is black with a golden tuft on the tail.
+The adult moth has forewings each with a complex pattern of gold and silver, with a black eyespot at the tip.
+The hindwings are dark grey with substantial fringes.
+The head and thorax are gold, and the abdomen is black, with a golden tufts on the head and tail.
 The moth has a wingspan of about 1 cm.

 This species is a native of Europe, and was introduced into other parts of the world by unfortunate accident, and can now be found in :